 - This is the “core” of your 5-paragraph essay, where you clarify your position.
 In other words, the core must be relevant to your thesis statement.

-- A body paragraph is often structured as follows: Intro sentence (1), Supporting Argument Explanation (3-5), and a Concluding sentence.
+- A body paragraph is often structured as follows: An intro sentence (1), a Supporting Argument Explanation (3-5), and a Concluding sentence.

 - Usually, the first sentence should summarize your argument without exposing too much information.